 Standard Operating Conditions (SOC): A secondary reference condition for the performance ratings of photovoltaic modules and arrays.
-Based on a solar irradiance of $1,000 \text{ W/m}^2$ , nominal operating cell temperature (NOCT) and under the ASTM standard G173 air mass (AM) 1.5 global spectrum.
+Based on a solar irradiance of 1,000 W/m2, nominal operating cell temperature (NOCT) and under the ASTM standard G173 air mass (AM) 1.5 global spectrum.
 SOC represents a more typical temperature condition for PV modules and arrays operating in the field.

 Standard Test Conditions (STC): The industry accepted primary reference condition for the performance ratings of photovoltaic cells, modules and arrays.
-Based on a solar irradiance of 1,000 W/m, a PV cell temperature of 25° C, air mass 1.5 and under the ASTM standard spectrum (AM 1.5).
+Based on a solar irradiance of 1,000 W/m2, a PV cell temperature of 25°C, air mass 1.5 and under the ASTM standard spectrum (AM 1.5).
 Seldom do PV devices operate at STC, rather actual measurements are translated to these conditions for the purposes of ratings and comparison between different modules and arrays.